Tel: +44 1903 209367

 UK law mandates interest and late payment charges on business contracts.
 These apply even if they are not written into contracts, and cannot be voided unless there is an explicit alternative in the contract.
 In the interests of not having hidden charges, our invoices include explicit fixed interest terms.

-This section expands upon the brief outline in the general terms, and covers the specifics of particular situations.
+This section expands upon the brief outline in the general terms, and covers the specifics of particular situations, including extraordinary travel disbursements made on behalf of clients.

 Refer to this page, and the IP clauses in our specimen contract, to see how we safeguard clients' data and give them freedom to use the documents that we produce while protecting our own IP.